Resolution of the Comintern on the Macedonian question: Resolution

-In June 1931 the registrar of the Comintern Otto Kuusinen in his report on the national question to the executive committee, suggested that the main weakness of the Comintern was the insufficient appreciation of the national questions.
+In June 1931, the registrar of the Comintern Otto Kuusinen in his report on the national question to the executive committee, suggested that the main weakness of the Comintern was the insufficient appreciation of the national questions.
 Kuusinen called to discuss the national question in order to develop a new national program for each of the parties.
 Meanwhile, to the Balkan communist parties a directive was provided, for the gradual abandonment of the slogan of the Balkan Federation, highlighting in its foreground the "right of the distinct peoples of self-determination to a full separation".
-The reason for this political turning, was the rising of Nazism in Germany.
-Thus in 1932 a members of the Comintern sponsored IMRO (United), put for the first time the issue of the recognition of a separate Macedonian nation.
-This question was discussed among them, however, there was a split when Vasil Hadzhikimov and his group, refused to agree that the Macedonians are a separate people from the Bulgarians.
-Nevertheless, the highest institutions of the Comintern were informed about this issue from Dino Kyosev who gave a lecture in Moscow in 1933 on the distinct Macedonian national consciousness.
+The reason for this political turning, was the rise of Nazism in Germany.
+Thus in 1932, members of the Comintern-sponsored IMRO (United), put for the first time the issue of the recognition of a separate Macedonian nation.
+In November 1932, the existence of a Macedonian nation and a Macedonian language were debated at international communist headquarters.
+By the end of 1933, IMRO (United) leaders almost unanimously decided that Macedonians were ethnonationally different from the Bulgarians.